Article by Wayne Anderson

 Obviously, since the turret adjustments are moving the optics inside the scope's tube, there's a finite limit of adjustment before it can't go any further.
 On most scopes that'll be between 40 and 80 MOA.

 You may see a lot of the higher-priced, higher-powered scopes having less of an adjustment range.
 That doesn't mean they're offering you less.
-A scope that goes to 20x may offer 40 MOA of adjustment rather than the 80 found on a scope that goes to 9x, but at 1000 yards that 40 MOA is 400 inches -- 33.33 feet -- in your target zone, in increments of 1 1/2 inches per click.
+An AR-15 scope that goes to 20x may offer 40 MOA of adjustment rather than the 80 found on a scope that goes to 9x, but at 1000 yards that 40 MOA is 400 inches -- 33.33 feet -- in your target zone, in increments of 1 1/2 inches per click.

 Incidentally, most good AR barrels will generally shoot with about 2-MOA accuracy, and a "match" barrel will shoot with sub-MOA accuracy -- that is, in expert hands it can consistently shoot within a 1" circle at 100 yards.
 That would translate to a 10" circle at 1000 yards, but .223 or 5.56 ammo will have pretty much run out of steam by then.
 For that kind of shooting you might want to upgrade to a .308, or something bigger.